mdwithrow/project-log/README.md

 > I had a lot of trouble even reaching the greaseweasle device consisently. use the command `gw info` to see your device.
 Also `ls /dev/tty*` (look for AM0) and `lsusb` to confirm it was there.
 Even after I initially got it responding, sometimes I would have to run the commands twice (fatal error fist time, then just works second time).
 Not sure what was up with that.
 Maybe kernel bug based on some issues I saw, but who knows.
 Also tried the udev rules mentioned in the wiki and adding myself to uucp and tty groups (manjaro/arch)... not sure what actually made it happy.
 Once a read did get started, it always went through all 81 tracks.
 Also may just be my laptop.

 2) After you have this .scp file, you can load it in HxC emulator.
-This I had to run with Wine but it worked fine.
+I ran HxC with Wine and it worked fine.
 3) Once loaded (takes a few seconds) you can do a few interesting things
-   - Export to an .img
+   - Export to an .img and other formats
    - Analyze the tracks
    - Browse the contents

 ![img](https://raw.githubusercontent.com/mdwithrow/project-log/main/track-analyzer.gif)

-> So looking through the track analyzer I can see the content I want somewhere in there (from that hex preview pane).
+> So looking through the track analyzer I can see the content I want somewhere in there (from that hex preview pane - names, details, etc.).
 However more often then not, if I tried to browse the contents it would be a no go.
 If it let me browse and see files in HxC, I would export to an .img and then mount it locally to review.
-BUT even then, the files are all garbled up, even just things like txt files.
+BUT even then, the files are all garbled up, even just things like txt seemed very odd when opening.
+I tried mounting from the file explorer as well as mounting inside dosbox.
+I am starting to wonder if I have a mix of DOS and non-DOS formated disks.
+I don't know how to tell that part.

 ![img](https://raw.githubusercontent.com/mdwithrow/project-log/main/null-sized-dos-image-invalid-disk.png)